ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

    {{\omega = \frac{E_{0} - E}{\hslash}}.}

-The modulus of the momentum transfer can be expressed in the scattering angle :math:`\theta` , the energy transfer, and the energy of the incident neutrons:
+Then, Expresses the modulus of the momentum transfer in terms of scattering angle, energy transfer, and incident neutron energy.
+See equations below:

 .. math::
    :label: pfx60

    {{q = \sqrt{{2 - \frac{\mathit{\hslash\omega}}{E_{0}} - 2}\cos{\theta\sqrt{2 - \frac{\mathit{\hslash\omega}}{E_{0}}}}}}.}

+**Intermediate Scattering Function (F(q, t)):**

 This equation defines the dynamic structure factor (S(q, ω)) as a Fourier transform of the intermediate scattering function (F(q, t)) with respect to time (t).
-It captures information about the structure and dynamics of the scattering system.
-[Ref16]_.
-It can be written as
+It captures information about the structure and dynamics of the scattering system [Ref16]_.
+It can be written as:

 .. math::
    :label: pfx61

    {S{\left( {q,\omega} \right) = \frac{1}{2\pi}}{\int\limits_{- \infty}^{+ \infty}\mathit{dt}}\exp\left\lbrack {{- i}\omega t} \right\rbrack F\left( {q,t} \right).}

 F(**q**, t) is called the *intermediate scattering function* and is defined as

 .. math::
    :label: pfx62